Advantages for Employers

 - Tap the resources of an outstanding public university.

-Do you qualify for the Small Business Internship Program?
+Do you qualify for the Job Development Internship Program?
 Click here to discover the benefits you will receive in addition to those of a standard internship!

 An internship is a partnership between the employer, the student and the university.
 It emphasizes learning through hands-on work directly related to the student's major.